This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Sprinkles.
 Who doesn’t love bright pops of color and sweetness?

 - Fruit.
-Try sliced banana, sliced strawberries, or Maraschino cherries.
+Try sliced bananas, sliced strawberries, or Maraschino cherries.

 - Use cool whip.
 If you’re wanting to save even more time, you can use Cool Whip in place of the homemade whipped topping.